 Co-authors: Should this be an appendix instead?
 I think we'll want to discuss fits of the non-isotropic model to the data and perhaps compare isotropic and non-isotropic models directly.
-So, at this point, I feel we should include this within the body of the paper.
+So, at this point, I feel we should include this within the body of the paper, although we've also talked about spinning it off into its own, separate paper.
+Even so, I think it should be informed by the context of the data-fitting, so putting together the formalism and anlysis in this manuscript first, is a good strategy.